 The success of photodynamic therapy (PDT) as a multimodal treatment is widely debated.
 Some studies report that PDT can reduce tumor growth or parts of a tumor left after surgery, while other studies state that PDT does not have any promising results for prolonging survival rates among cancer patients.
 A 2012 clinical trial investigated the combination of intraoperative PDT following pleurectomy/decortication with subsequent chemotherapy.
 Participants with epithelial cell type tumors had an overall survival of 41.2 months.

 The field of medical research is constantly changing, and new technologies and treatments are emerging.
-Recently, researchers are investigating the effects of intraoperative chemotherapy that can be directly administered to the tumor area – in this case, directly into the lung lining – rather than the entire body, which may more effectively target the tumor while reducing the risk of damaging healthy cells.
+Recently, researchers have been investigating the effects of intraoperative chemotherapy that can be directly administered to the tumor area – in this case, directly into the lung lining – rather than the entire body, which may more effectively target the tumor while reducing the risk of damaging healthy cells.